kopia/kopia/site/content/docs/Getting started/_index.md

  - adding node_modules/ to ignored files
 ```

+Now when taking snapshot, the directories will be skipped.

-To set maximum number of weekly snapshots we might do:
+To set maximum number of weekly snapshots, we might do:

 ```
 $ kopia policy set --keep-weekly 30 .